AlexDimitro0v/Software-University/Python/Python-Fundamentals/Mini-Projects/RBI/README.md

   or json document)
 - Optional:
   - The app follows an OOP approach of implementation:
-    - An abstract class that is inherited from a child class
+    - An abstract class/interface that is inherited from/implemented by another class

 ## Basic features (=minimum requirements):
   - Storing new records (or overwriting existing records)